 Despite the widespread promotion of minimalism, it’s just one style of interior and it’s not for everyone – we all have such different tastes and even “clutter thresholds”.
 Nice items are lovely to have and sentiment, when mindful of the practicalities of physical space, is a positive thing – it’s important to enjoy items that evoke special memories and associations.
 As we become more selective with sentimental possessions we become confident in the knowledge that positive feelings always outlast the physical items.

 Although we’re continually told that we need more, material objects don’t guarantee happiness, and some of the richest people in the world admit to feeling poor.
 Having a relevant, streamlined, individual wardrobe and home has little to do with having lots of money or even shopping regularly.
-Less is always more when that less is well considered.
+Less is always more when that less is well considered and with meaning.

 We can enjoy lasting freedom from physical clutter and disorganisation when we overcome any mental and emotional clutter that’s holding us back and truly let go.
 This guarantees us long-term success and enables us to reap the countless benefits of decluttering in our homes, families, relationships, careers, finances and wellbeing.

 If you are lucky enough to own many material possessions, it’s vital that this doesn’t negatively impact your life and that you can achieve balance in this area.
 You deserve to wake up to a wardrobe (or closet!) where each item fits and flatters you, reflects your signature style and makes you feel confident and inspired.
 Similarly, you deserve a home where every room or area represents your unique tastes and requirements and make you feel comfortable, relaxed and creative.
 You’re in a really good place with your living space when you are happily shopping to reflect your tastes and requirements, enjoying, using and wearing everything you own and happy to let go of what is no longer loved, needed or fit for purpose and pass on with meaning.